National Innovation Challenge banner - green with white pinwheel logo and large IN written across the green banner

 Still not sure where to begin?
 Here are some ideas you may want to consider to help you kick-start your project:

-• How to contribute to delivering a healthy plant
+• How to contribute to delivering a healthy planet

 • Reducing carbon footprint